curbengh/curbengh.github.io/source/_posts/running-locally-installed-node-packages.md

 tags:
 - Node
 ---

+How to run binaries of locally installed node packages.

+<!-- more -->

 Installing a package with `--global` introduce more trouble than convenience.
 Here's how to run binaries of locally installed node packages.

-<!-- more -->

 By default, `npm install` installs packages as listed in `package.json` at 'node_modules' of your project folder.
 When a package ships with executables/binaries, usually user would install it globally using `sudo npm install --global/-g`.